-Department store chain Dillard’s (NYSE:DDS) reported Q2 FY2023 results topping analysts' expectations, with revenue down 1.27% year on year to $1.6 billion.
-Dillard's made a GAAP profit of $131.5 million, down from its profit of $163.4 million in the same quarter last year.
+Department store chain Dillard’s (NYSE:DDS) missed analysts' expectations in Q3 FY2023, with revenue down 4.4% year on year to $1.50 billion.
+Turning to EPS, Dillard's made a GAAP profit of $9.49 per share, down from its profit of $10.96 per share in the same quarter last year.

-- Free Cash Flow of $85.5 million is up from -$120 million in the same quarter last year
+- Free Cash Flow of $8.3 million, down 96.6% from the same quarter last year (large miss)

-- Same-Store Sales were down 3% year on year
+- Same-Store Sales were down 6% year on year (big miss vs. expectations of down 1.8% year on year)

 With stores located largely in the Southern and Western US, Dillard’s (NYSE:DDS) is a department store chain that sells clothing, cosmetics, accessories, and home goods.